How to Bridge the Entrepreneurial Divide

-The fact that a very young person can be wildly successful is still not the norm which in itself makes for a sensational story and attracts so much attention.
+The fact that a very young person can be wildly successful is only now becomming the norm.
 On the other side of the spectrum, older entrepreneurs have had years to build their business, leadership and problem-solving skills, as well as to accumulate the social and financial capital needed to get a Startup off the ground.
 Even companies like Apple and Microsoft that were founded by exceptional young people didn't achieve their most rapid market capitalization growth until later when their founders were older.

 Most people have a mixture of higher or lower success averages throughout their lives, but whoever you are, your probability of hitting it out of the park is going to go up as you head toward middle age.
 I am of the opinion that an entrepreneur is an entrepreneur regardless of age.
 I also believe that we can benefit enormously by speaking, sharing and learning from each other.

 If I can offer a little advice from my experience of starting a business in my 60’s it's this: Don't think too long on an idea or put it on the shelf.
 The clock is ticking.
 If you have a dream, make it happen, start today!
 You have less to lose when you're older.
 Let your dream make you happy and fulfilled for the rest of your life.
 Get over any ambivalence you have and don’t settle for mediocrity.
 You can do great things.